Access Transparency log events

 5. From the Attribute drop-down list, choose one of the attributes—for example, Actor or Date.
 For a complete list of attributes that are available for Access Transparency log events, see the section below.

-Note: If you narrow the date range for your search, your results will appear in the investigation tool sooner.
+Note: If you narrow the date range for your search, your results will appear in the security investigation tool sooner.
 For example, if you narrow the search to events that happened in the last week, the query will return faster than if you search without restricting the query to a shorter period of time.

 6. Choose an operator—for example, Is, Is not, Contains, or Does not contain.